-There were plenty of other heroes who fought for freedom and dignity during the Revolutionary era.
-In honor of Martin Luther King Day, the New England Historical Society presents six stories about African-Americans who struggled in different ways for liberty.
+Plenty of other heroes who fought for freedom and dignity during the Revolutionary era.
+The New England Historical Society presents six stories about African-Americans who struggled for liberty.

 Black Kings and Governors of Early New England: For a century beginning in 1750, New England African-Americans elected 31 of their own black kings and governors.
-These early leaders presided over an informal social order that prepared African-Americans for their role as free civic participants.
+These early leaders presided over an informal social order, It prepared African-Americans for their role as free civic participants.

 In New England, African-Americans fought and suffered and died in the American Revolution.
 As many as one-quarter of the men who served in the war were African-American.
 Tobias Gilmore won his freedom by fighting in the American Revolution.
-In his hometown of Raynham, Mass., on every July 4thoff he fired a cannon 14 times, 13 for each of the original colonies and one for George Washington.
+In his hometown of Raynham, Mass., on every July 4th he fired a cannon 14 times.
+He fired 13 for each of the original colonies and then one for George Washington.

-Elizabeth Freeman couldn’t read but she knew what freedom meant to her.
-She took her case to court in Massachusetts.
+Elizabeth Freeman couldn’t read but she knew what freedom meant.
+So she took her case to court in Massachusetts.
 “If one minute’s freedom had been offered to me, and I had been told I must die at the end of that minute, I would have taken it,” she said.

-Ona Judge Staines outwitted her slavemaster – George Washington – by escaping to freedom in Portsmouth, N.H., and eluding his attempts to get her back.
+Ona Judge Staines outwitted her slavemaster – George Washington.
+She escaped to freedom in Portsmouth, N.H., and then eluded his attempts to get her back.

 Paul Cuffe, a Quaker who lived in Westport, R.I., was the wealthiest African American in the country.
-He was taken prisoner during the American Revolution and afterwards decided the best hope for his people was to return to Africa.
+He was taken prisoner during the American Revolution, Afterwards he decided the best hope for his people was to return to Africa.